|

 simple sugars (once converted in the liver) as contributing factors with atherosclerosis.
 However, this

-not meat, nor vegan / vegetarian-specific, and neither are antioxidants, which can be animal
+effect is not meat, nor vegan / vegetarian-specific, and neither are antioxidants, which can be animal

 and/or vegetarian-based.